port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/connect-ecr-repo-to-service-using-tags.md

 <img src='/img/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/create-new-ecr-tag.png' width='60%' border='1px' />

 :::note Control the tag key-value pair
 Since our ECR `repository` may already have several tags, we will need a mechanism to control how these tags will be related to our `Service` blueprint.
 A way to achieve this relation is to prefix the tag key with the keyword `port-` and the value would be anything.
 We will then use JQ to select the keys that starts with this keyword.
-So, our example tag key will be named `port-auth-service`, which will correspond to a Service entity identified by `auth-service` in Port.
+For this guide, our tag key will be named `port-auth-service`, which will correspond to a `Service` entity identified by `auth-service` in Port.
 Since tag values can be optional, we can leave it blank; only the keys matter to us.
 :::

 ## Create the service relation

-Now that Port is synced with our ECR resources, let's reflect the ECR Repository in our services to display the repository associated with a service.
+With our ECR resources synced with Port, let's reflect the ECR Repository in our services to display the repository associated with a service.

 First, we will need to create a [relation](/build-your-software-catalog/customize-integrations/configure-data-model/relate-blueprints/) between our services and the corresponding ECR Repository.
+To do this:

 1. Head back to the [Builder](https://app.getport.io/dev-portal/data-model), choose the `ECR Repository` <PortTooltip id="blueprint">blueprint</PortTooltip>, and click on `New relation`: